Sending Confirmation Emails with Flask, Redis Queue, and Amazon SES

 Sign up for an AWS account if you don’t already have one.

 Before you can send emails with SES, you must first verify that you own the email address that you wish to send from.
-Navigate to Amazon SES, click "Verified identities" in the sidebar, and then click the "Create identity" button.
+Navigate to Amazon SES, click "Identities" in the sidebar, and then click the "Create identity" button.

 amazon ses